 I know if I went on a diet now, it would just be a reaction to what others are doing.
 A sad response to the fact that sometimes it feels like another person’s weight loss diminishes my progress.
 Even though I resist it, I’ve been conditioned to measure progress with a number.

 But you can’t measure the shedding of old stories, learning to trust yourself and feeling connected to your own body with a number.
 Last week when I was in Italy, I ate too much pizza, because I was hungry…and it was delicious.
-But I didn’t ruin the rest of the trip telling myself I’m a “big, fat, blob of failure” as I would have done in the past.
+But I didn’t ruin the rest of the trip telling myself I’m a, “Big, fat, blob of failure” as I would have done in the past.
 I just ate too much pizza.
 That’s all.
 My life was not ruined as a result.

-I’m going to keep focusing on improving one habit at a time – that’s my journey now and the reason I started it is the reason that keeps me quietly moving towards my goals, regardless of what others are doing.
+I’m going to keep focusing on improving one habit at a time – that’s my journey now and the reason I started is the same reason that keeps me quietly moving towards my goals, regardless of what others are doing.

 Please don’t get distracted by other people’s journeys or fall into the comparison trap.
 Remember how far you’ve come and the progress you’ve made – and always go back to your why.